SudeepSinha09/Kaggle-Marketing_Strategy-Personalised_Offer/README.md

 ### Problem Statement
 The aim of this project was to gain insights into user behavior and develop a marketing strategy to personalize offers to increase the probability of customers availing of these offers.

+The objective of this project was to understand user behavior regarding offers and discounts.
+The data was collected through a survey where participants were given different scenarios to assess their preference for discount/offers for dining/takeaway.
+Along with the user response, some basic information about the users was also collected.

+For example, a scenario might be presented to a user as follows: "You are driving from IIT Madras to Chennai Airport along with your family and you get an offer (10 percent discount on the bill) from the famous Chinese restaurant in Guindy.
+Will you avail of the offer while traveling?

 ### Steps Taken
 Here are the steps I took to complete this project: